 Changes to ICBC regulations have made it more difficult for claimants to collect fair compensation for certain non-pecuniary losses, such as pain and suffering.
-An experienced Vancouver car accident lawyer at Warnett Hallen LLP can determine an appropriate value for your claim and fight for the compensation you deserve.
+An experienced car accident lawyer in Vancouver, BC at Warnett Hallen LLP can determine an appropriate value for your claim and fight for the compensation you deserve.

 Keep in mind that ICBC includes very strict timelines for all accident claims.
 Passengers that do not meet the deadlines may forfeit the chance to recover the compensation they need.

 Do Passengers Have to File Separately After an Accident?

 Yes.
 Passengers file injury claims apart from the drivers involved in the crash.

 How to File a Claim After a Car Accident as a Passenger

 The process of filing an injury claim begins with notifying ICBC of the crash.
 Keep it simple.
 Only provide: